Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Numerical Simulation

 \subsection{Radial dam break}

 First, a test case with a discontinuous initial height profile will be considered.
-The numerical setup can be found in Table \ref{table:setup_RadialDamBreak}.
-This setup is very similar to the 1D test case with discontinuous initial data in \cite{HSWME}.
-The initial radial velocity is a cubic function of the height, while the initial angular velocity is zero at every point in the domain.
-The initial height function takes the form of a scenario in which there is a circular dam in the middle of the flow.
-The simulations are performed using the third order axisymmetric model with full velocity expanded and the third order hyperbolic axisymmetric model with full velocity expanded.
-Simulations with end times \(t=0.1\) and \(t=0.3\) are performed and the results are plotted in \ref{fig:RadialDamBreak}.
+The numerical setup given in Table \ref{table:setup_RadialDamBreak} is very similar to the 1D test case with discontinuous initial data in \cite{HSWME}.
+The initial radial velocity is a cubic function of the water height.
+For this particular initial radial velocity, we expect hyperbolicity problems because of the observations in \cite{HSWME}.
+Note that in the situation where the angular velocity is zero everywhere the ASWME \eqref{systemFormCylindricalReduced} simply reduce to the 1D equations with additional geometric source terms, as the reference system \eqref{refsystemcylindrical1}-\eqref{refsystemcylindrical3} can then be reduced to simply \eqref{refsystemcylindrical1}-\eqref{refsystemcylindrical2}.
+To perform simulations of the pseudo 2D-model, we therefore set the initial angular velocity to be a linearly increasing function of the radial coordinate.
+The initial height function takes the form of a dam break in radial direction.
+The simulations are performed using the third order axisymmetric model denoted as ASWME and the third order hyperbolic axisymmetric model denoted as HASWME on an equidistant mesh with 2000 cells in radial direction.
+Simulation times are \(t=0.1\) and \(t=0.3\) and the results are plotted in Figure \ref{fig:RadialDamBreak}.
+The spatial domain \(r \in [2,6]\) is chosen such that significant influence of the geometric source term can be expected.
 The values of the variables are not plotted for the whole domain, but only in that part of the domain in which there are significant differences between the different approximations.

+First, a 3D plot of the simulation of the water height at time \(t=0.5\) is given in Figure \ref{fig:3DRadialDam}.
+This illustrates how the model is pseudo-two-dimensional: while the model equations are 1D and while the flow properties can be analyzed by considering slices in radial direction, the flow simulations can be represented in a 2D space.